Justice Court

 Can I go to traffic school?

-Beginning October 1, 2022 Utah is offering a deffered prosecution.
-You should check the table on this page above to see if you qualify for either that or the court’s plea in abeyance.
+You should check the table on this page above to see if you qualify for either the deferred traffic prosecution or the court’s plea in abeyance.

 The City Prosecutor has given the clerks very specific limitations regarding traffic school qualifications.
 Some qualifications are: